Monokuma: Video games and anime

-In Danganronpa Another Episode: Ultra Despair Girls (2014), set between the first and second games, a new arm of Monokuma robots are commanded by the Warriors of Hope to kill every adult within Towa City.
+In Danganronpa Another Episode: Ultra Despair Girls (2014), set between the first and second games, a new arm of Monokuma robots is commanded by the Warriors of Hope to kill every adult within Towa City.
 Komaru Naegi and her partner Toko Fukawa fight off the forces of Monokuma with the assistance of A.I. ally Shirokuma, inhabiting an all-white Monokuma body, while the Warriors of Hope are overseen by an all-black gangster-themed Kurokuma variant.
 Followers of the Warriors of Hope and Ultimate Despair additionally wear masks based on Monokuma.
-Ultimately, the Monokuma army is revealed to have been mass-produced by Tokuichi Towa for the forces of Ultimate Despair while also producing weapons for the Future Foundation to fight them, war profiteering, before their factory was commandeered by the Warriors of Hope and surrogate daughter and heir the Towa Group, Monaca Towa.
-Both Shirokuma's and Kurokuma's A.I. systems are revealed to be those of the Alter Ego Junko Enoshima who commands a giant Monokuma named Big Bang Monokuma against Toko and Komaru.
+Ultimately, the Monokuma army is revealed to have been mass-produced by Tokuichi Towa for the forces of Ultimate Despair while also producing weapons for the Future Foundation to fight them, war profiteering, before their factory was commandeered by the Warriors of Hope and surrogate daughter and heir of the Towa Group, Monaca Towa.
+Both Shirokuma's and Kurokuma's A.I. systems are revealed to be those of the Alter Ego Junko Enoshima, who commands a giant Monokuma named Big Bang Monokuma against Toko and Komaru.
 Upon being defeated, the pair's A.I. systems are retrieved by Izuru Kamukura, sparking the chain of events leading to Danganronpa 2: Goodbye Despair.

 In Danganronpa V3: Killing Harmony (2017), another Monokuma emerges at the Ultimate Academy for Gifted Juveniles, apparently having captured the last 16 survivors of Earth to participate in another killing game.
-Accompanied by a group of "Monokubs" whom he refers to as his children, this Monokuma continues in his role as gamemaster and executioner throughout the game. he and Tsumugi manipulated Kaede into thinking she killed Rantaro and wrongfully executed her by torturing her to death; And he offering advice to Kokichi Oma when he offers to make the killing game more interesting by implanting a flashback light into the virtual world which lead to Miu and Gonta's deaths and later Kokichi impersonates the mastermind, leaving Monokuma unaware of either the victim or culprit of the fifth chapter by disabling his security camera system, the microscopic Nanokumas, with an electrobomb, leading him to join the game as a participant.
+Accompanied by a group of "Monokubs" whom he refers to as his children, this Monokuma continues in his role as gamemaster and executioner throughout the game.
+He and Tsumugi manipulate Kaede into thinking she killed Rantaro and wrongfully execute her by torturing her to death.
+He also offers advice to Kokichi Oma when he offers to make the killing game more interesting by implanting a flashback light into the virtual world, which leads to Miu and Gonta's deaths.
+Later, Kokichi impersonates the mastermind, leaving Monokuma unaware of either the victim or the culprit of the fifth chapter by disabling his security camera system, the microscopic Nanokumas, with an electrobomb, leading him to join the game as a participant.
 In the sixth chapter, Monokuma is revealed to be the host of Danganronpa, a reality television series based on the original Danganronpa series, which is now in its 53rd season, and operated by an A.I. produced by a Monokuma-making machine dubbed "Motherkuma" for Team Danganronpa.
-After the remaining killing game participants refuse to vote for either hope or despair and Shuichi leading a persuasion the audience as revenge, the audience watching the series begin to tune out, and the series is canceled.
+After the remaining killing game participants refuse to vote for either hope or despair, and Shuichi leads a persuasion of the audience as revenge, the audience watching the series begins to tune out, and the series is cancelled.
 Realizing that the killing games are over, Monokuma and Tsumugi Shirogane request that K1-B0 execute them while destroying the Ultimate Academy for Gifted Juveniles, the pair being crushed by a falling rock while sadly waving to a no-longer-watching audience.